insure logo

 Getting a no-medical-exam life insurance policy is as easy as it looks.

-When you’re applying for a traditional term or whole life insurance policy, you’ll generally have to take a phone interview and medical exam in order to get coverage.
+When you’re applying for a traditional term or whole life insurance policy, you’ll generally have to take a phone interview and medical exam to get coverage.
 No-medical-exam policies, on the other hand, make the process completely contactless.

 To get a no-med policy, talk to an insurance advisor who can help you find the right company.